MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/05-SnakeGame.md

 ## Project 5: Snake Game
-Objective: Build the classic 'Snake' game using React.
+Objective: Build the classic 'Snake' game.
 The player controls a snake to eat items on the screen, growing longer with each item, and must avoid colliding with the game boundaries or itself.

 Example: https://playsnake.org